tcondit/PNNL/slide-outline.md

  * One of the lucky ones

-[? ditch this ?
-Seems off-topic ]
-* Agile
- * Agile is about shipping the right features at the right time
-  * Among other things, that depends on
-   * active prioritization
-   * timely and accurate communication
-   * identifying and resolving roadblocks

-[? ditch this ?
-Seems off-topic ]
 * DevOps
  * DevOps feels like "the next phase" of agile
  * Both rely on external artifacts